gnu-octave/doc/digital-ocean.md

 ### Dreamhost side

-Just sending the latest Fosshost server state to Dreamhost is not failsafe enough.
+Just sending the latest Digital Ocean server state to Dreamhost is not failsafe enough.
-If some bad deletion happens on Fosshost, after 24h this mistake is synchonized with Dreamhost as well.
+If some bad deletion happens on Digital Ocean, after 24h this mistake is synchonized with Dreamhost as well.
 Therefore we seek to have a little history of backups with the help of **rsnapshot**.